Conclave: Expelling the outsiders

 The master himself may remain, as may one ecclesiastic designated by the congregations prior to the commencement of the election.
 The ecclesiastic makes a speech concerning the problems facing the Church and on the qualities the new pope needs to have.
 After the speech concludes, the ecclesiastic leaves.
 Following the recitation of prayers, the senior cardinal asks if any doubts relating to procedure remain.
-After the clarification of the doubts, the election may commence.
+After the clarification of the doubts, if any, the election proper may commence.
 Cardinals who arrive after the conclave has begun are admitted nevertheless.
-A sick cardinal or a cardinal who has to use the lavatory may leave the conclave and later be readmitted; a cardinal who leaves for any reason other than illness may not return to the conclave.
+A cardinal who becomes ill or needs to use the restroom may leave the conclave and later be readmitted, but a cardinal who leaves for any other reason may not return.

-Although in the past cardinal electors could be accompanied by attendants ("conclavists"), now only a nurse may accompany a cardinal who for reasons of ill-health, as confirmed by the Congregation of Cardinals, needs such assistance.
-The secretary of the College of Cardinals, the master of papal liturgical celebrations, two masters of ceremonies, two officers of the Papal Sacristy and an ecclesiastic assisting the dean of the College of Cardinals are also admitted to the conclave.
-Priests are available to hear confessions in different languages; two doctors are also admitted.
-Finally, a strictly limited number of servant staff are permitted for housekeeping and the preparing and serving of meals.
+Although in the past cardinal electors could be accompanied by attendants ("conclavists"), now the only permitted attendant is a nurse if the Congregation of Cardinals confirms that a cardinal in ill-health requires one.
+A nurse is permitted during the period of election if necessary.
+The secretary of the College of Cardinals, the master of papal liturgical celebrations, two masters of ceremonies, two officers of the Papal Sacristy and an ecclesiastic assisting the dean of the College of Cardinals are admitted to the conclave.
+Priests are available to hear confessions in different languages.
+Two doctors are also admitted.
+A strictly limited number of servant staff are permitted for housekeeping and the preparing and serving of meals.
+All require prior approval from the Cardinal Camerlengo and the three Cardinal Assistants.

-Secrecy is maintained during the conclave; the cardinals as well as the conclavists and staff are forbidden to disclose any information relating to the election.
-Cardinal electors may not correspond or converse with anyone outside the conclave, by post, radio, telephone, internet, social media or otherwise, and eavesdropping is an offense punishable by automatic excommunication (latae sententiae).
-Only three cardinal electors are permitted to communicate with the outside world under grave circumstances, prior to approval of the college, to fulfill their duties: the Major Penitentiary, the cardinal vicar for the Diocese of Rome, and the vicar general for the Vatican City State.
+Secrecy is maintained during the conclave.
+The cardinals and staff are forbidden to disclose any information relating to the election.
+They may not correspond or converse with anyone outside the conclave by any means.
+Violating this oath, or an outsider eavesdropping, is punished by excommunication latae sententiae.
+Only three cardinal electors are permitted to communicate with the outside world under grave circumstances, with the prior approval of the college, to fulfill their duties: the Major Penitentiary, the cardinal vicar for the Diocese of Rome, and the vicar general for the Vatican City State.

-Before the conclave that elected Pope Francis, the Sistine Chapel was "swept" using the latest electronic devices to detect any hidden "bugs" or surveillance devices (there were no reports that any were found, but in previous conclaves press reporters who had disguised themselves as conclave servants were discovered).
+Before the conclave that elected Pope Francis, the Sistine Chapel was "swept" to detect any hidden "bugs" or surveillance devices.
+There were no reports that any were found, but in previous conclaves press reporters who had disguised themselves as conclave servants were discovered.
 Universi Dominici gregis specifically prohibits media such as newspapers, the radio, and television.
-Wi-Fi access is blocked in Vatican City and wireless signal jammers are deployed at the Sistine Chapel to prevent any form of electronic communications to or from the cardinal electors.
+Wi-Fi access is blocked in Vatican City.
+Wireless signal jammers are deployed at the Sistine Chapel to prevent any form of electronic communications to or from the cardinal electors.
+In addition, cardinal-electors are required to surrender their electronic devices upon taking residence at Domus Sanctae Marthae for the conclave.